Welcome to the Successful Blogging guide on how to start a blog and make money.

 - Conduct a survey asking your ideal reader what they struggle with and write posts about the answers to their questions.

-If you'd like more information on how to create compelling content, Click here to get a free report.
+If you'd like more information on how to create compelling content, Click here to get your free report

 With an audience ready to receive your content, you’re ready to create it.
 Here’s some further reading you’ll find useful: